olasunkanmi-SE/Solana-Blockchain-School/README.md

 # Solana and Rust Smart Contract Development Curriculum

-This repository is a collection of my learning journey in Solana and Rust programming language.
+This repository is a collection of my learning journey in Solana and Rust programming languages.

-These are the major milestones to be covered
+These are the major milestones to be covered.

 1. dApp Development
 2. Onchain Program Development